JStennett-Tricentis/TricentisUtilities/README.md

 - Environment automatically selects "Development"
 - Tenant automatically selects "FusionX"
 - Workspace automatically selects "Reporting"
-- Ready to navigate to other pages in the same context
+- Ready to navigation to other pages in the same context

 ## 🔧 Configuration